Sh1v4nk/ToDo2.0/README.md

 - React.js
 - Tailwind CSS

+# Contributing

+Contributions are welcome!
+If you have any ideas for improvements or new features, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and submit a pull request.

 ---

 Thank you for visiting my ToDo2.0 repository.
 If you have any suggestions or feedback, feel free to reach out to me.